AndyHUI711/TPU/README.md

     https://www.tensorflow.org/lite/guide/python)).
 You can check which version is installed using the ```pip3 show tflite_runtime``` command.

-2. Clone this Git repo onto your computer or Dev Board:
+2. Clone or Update this Git repo onto your computer or Dev Board:

     ```
     git clone https://github.com/AndyHUI711/TPU.git